cn0047/stash/ed/google.appEngine/README.md

 when a Go app runs on App Engine only one thread is run in a given instance.
 That is, all goroutines run in a single operating system thread, so there is no CPU parallelism available for a given client request.

+## Memcache

+Avoid Memcache hot keys.
+Hot keys are a common anti-pattern that can cause Memcache capacity to be exceeded.

+For Dedicated Memcache, we recommend that the peak access rate on a single key should be 1-2 orders of magnitude less than the per-GB rating.
+For example, the rating for 1 KB sized items is 10,000 operations per second per GB of Dedicated Memcache.
+Therefore, the load on a single key should not be higher than 100 - 1,000 operations per second for items that are 1 KB in size.

 ## GO